Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 #### Configure the test runner

 As we want to use the Firebase emulator to run integration tests, we should add a parameter - `use-firestore-emulator`, that determines whether tests should use the production database or run the local emulator with test data.
-Also, to connect the application to the running Firestore emulator, we need to know the emulator's port, so we should add a `firestore-emulator-port` option to the driver tests script.
-This option represents the port the `Firestore emulator` will run on and provides an ability to change it if it is required.

-To group these parameters and simplify the logic of retrieving their values inside the integration tests, we should create the `FirestoreEmulatorConfig` model.
+To simplify the logic of retrieving the parameter's value inside the integration tests, we should create the `FirestoreEmulatorConfig` model.

 To pass the Firestore emulator configuration to the application under tests, we are going to update the `FlutterWebDriver` class and add a new `dart-define` option containing the `Map` representation of the Firestore emulator configuration.
 It allows us to easily access the configuration from the application under tests using the `FirestoreEmulatorConfig.fromEnvironment()` factory method.

 #### Configure the application

 In the application, before the integration tests have started, in the `setUpAll` method we can get the value, that represents the `use-firestore-emulator` parameter to determine whether we are using the local emulator.
-If so, we can use the `Firestore.instance.settings()` to connect the application to the running emulator using the port from the `FirestoreEmulatorConfig` instance.
+If so, we can use the `Firestore.instance.settings()` to connect the application to the running emulator using the default port from the `FirestoreEmulatorConfig` instance.

 With this, all requests to the `Firestore` database will point to the `Firestore emulator`.